hibbitts-design/grav-skeleton-course-hub/pages/01.home/welcome/item.md

 ---
 title: 'Course Welcome'
-date: '04-01-2016 00:00'
+date: '04-01-2017 00:00'
 process:
+    markdown: true
     twig: true
+icon: users
+hidefrompostlist: false
+continue_link: false
+hidegitrepoeditlink: false
 fontawesome: use_global
 animate_css: use_global
 wow_js: use_global
 google_prettify: use_global
-icon: users
-hidefrompostlist: false
-continue_link: false
-hidegitrepoeditlink: false
 ---

-Welcome to the multi-device friendly course hub for CPT-363 Spring 2016.
+Welcome to the multi-device friendly course hub for CPT-363 Spring 2017.
 To help orientate yourself to the course, explore the {% if not grav.uri.param('onlydisplaypagecontent')%}
 [course syllabus](../../syllabus).{% else %}[course syllabus](../../syllabus/onlydisplaypagecontent:true).{% endif %}

 Any required preparations before each class will be posted here by Thursday of the previous week.
 Assigned weekly reading quizzes must be submitted before 10:00am the day of each class, and please bring a copy of your answers to class to help facilitate possible discussion.